Is a dog harness better than a collar? Can’t decide between a collar or a harness? Behold the ultimate guide to what’s best for your dog.

 What are the types of dog harness?

-Dog harnesses come in myriad different materials.
+Dog harnesses come in a myriad of different materials.
 Leather, material, nylon and webbing – in every funky design and colour you can possibly imagine.
-But first you need to look at the different types.
+But first, you need to look at the different types.
 There is a bit more to a dog harness than just a harness.

 1. Vest harness